by Arnie Schoenberg

 * research from 2017 suggesting Homo floresiensis may be a sister species to Homo habilis

-One of the arguments to include them as a variation of Homo sapiens is all of the examples of animals with smaller versions on islands.
-Here on the Channel Islands we find fossils of pygmy mammoths that were about the size of a pony, and today there is a species of pygmy fox.
+One of the arguments to include them as a variation of Homo sapiens is the numerous examples of animals with smaller versions on islands.
+Here on the Channel Islands we find fossils of pygmy mammoths that were about the size of a pony, and we still find today a species of pygmy fox.
 This could help explain the small stature of Homo floresiensis.

 * read about insular dwarfism